-- For best results, make sure there is a little space between each chicken wing so that the air and oil can circulate around each wing.
+- For best results, ensure there is a little space between each chicken wing so that the air and oil can circulate each wing.
 This is what will help them be crispy on the outside all around!

 - Air fry the wings at 370º F for 12-13 minutes.
 Ensure the internal temperature is 165º F. These air-fried wings are much lower in fat!

 - Put the raw chicken on a greased sheet pan.

 - Sprinkle with salt, turmeric, and olive oil.

 - Bake at 350º F for 20 minutes.
 Baking time will vary depending on the cut of chicken you use and whether it is bone-in or boneless.
 Check the internal temperature to make sure it is at 165º F.

 How To Store Wings:

 Store the leftover Ninja wings in an airtight container for up to 4 days in the refrigerator.
 You can freeze the wings, but they will lose their crispiness when they are thawed.
 I recommend crisping the wings in the air fryer.

 In most cases, chicken wings are not healthy because they are fried.
 I don't fry the chicken wings in my air fryer chicken wing recipe, so they are so low fat and much healthier!!